sullivg2/sullivg2.github.io/advisory.md

 ---
 ## Advisory

-I like to make time for side projects where I can add value and that allow me to grow and learn as a technology and business professional.
+I make time for side projects where I can add value and that allow me to grow and learn as a technology and business professional.
 As an advisor I describe myself as a cloud infrastructure specialist with a deep understanding of the technology landscape.
 My specialty is building and marketing highly